UoM-maul1609/projects-and-teaching/scm-precipitation-modelling/README.md

 	5  3.042674e+00  9.809052e-07 -8.728910e-03 -3.064033e+00 -4.790875e-03           NaN
 The 'effect' is just the effect of each factor we are investigating on precipitation on the ground.

 Whereas the interactions are the 'non-linear' interactions between factors.
-For example making the cloud 'deeper' (the first factor) gives more rain.
-Turning off the warm-rain process (4th factor) gives less rain.
+For example making the cloud 'deeper' (the first factor) gives more rain (the effect is positive).
+Turning off the warm-rain process (4th factor) gives less rain (the effect is negative).
+Perhaps not too surprising.

 But making the cloud deeper AND turning off the warm rain process has a negative interaction (first row and 4th column in the table).
-This means that you get more rain from a deeper cloud and switching warm rain on than their combined linear effects.
+This means that you get more rain on the ground from a deeper cloud and switching warm rain on than their combined linear effects.

-## How to change the factors I am investigating
+## How to change the factors you are investigating

 These are defined in the `runsDefine.py` file.
 This file has a list called `runToDo`.
 Each element in the list is also a list of length 2.
 The first element (in each length-2 list) is the default case (in the base input file, `namelist.pamm`) and the second element is the comparison that you are making for that factor.